-Maple wood is a white color wood with some reddish-brown hues with high durability and strength.
 Maple wood is a popular wood type that is commonly used for high-end furniture, kitchen accessories, musical instruments, and flooring.

-Most people tend to go for hardwoods because of their exceptional qualities.
-Likewise, I have also wondered, Is Maple a hardwood?
+Nowadays many people tend to go for hardwoods because of their exceptional qualities.

 But this isn’t exactly a yes or no question.